 What is free ranging?

 Free ranging means very different things to different people.
 In the commercial chicken farming industry, “free range” chickens are ones that have freedom to move around & have “access to outdoors”.
-While infinitely better than chickens confined to small battery cages, this can still mean thousands of birds are crammed into a large, enclosed barn.
-Often the “access to outdoors” just means there is a pop door that leads to a small concrete pen that is open for only minutes a day.
-Most of these chickens are too skeptical of new experiences to ever venture out the door, so they live their entire lives inside.
+This is certainly better than chickens confined to small battery cages.
+But in practice, it just means thousands of birds are crammed into a large, enclosed barn.
+Often the “access to outdoors” means there is a pop door that leads to a small concrete pen that is open for only minutes a day.
+Most of these chickens are too skeptical of new experiences to ever venture out the door, so they live their entire lives inside the barn.

-For different backyard chicken keepers, free ranging can also look different.
-Some chicken owners only allow a supervised free range, only letting their birds out of the run when they are there to watch.
+For backyard chicken keepers, free ranging can also look different from yard to yard.
+Some chicken owners only allow a supervised free range.
+They only let their birds out of the run when they are there to supervise.
 Limited free ranging usually means the chickens are let out to roam for an hour or so.
 Most times this is done in the early evening, to take advantage of chicken’s natural instinct to return to the coop at dusk.
-Totally free ranged chickens are allowed full access to the entire yard from dawn to dusk.
+Completely free ranged chickens are allowed full access to the entire yard from dawn to dusk.

-Choosing how much, if any, free range time their flock gets is an individual decision.
+Choosing how much, if any, free range time your flock gets is an individual decision.
 Let’s look at the possible disadvantages and advantages to free ranging your chickens.

 Disadvantages of free ranging